 How can I afford to go on CCS?

-Because CCS is required to graduate, SAU financial aid does apply to CCS program costs.
-Students may also apply for loans to help cover the costs of CCS participation.
+Most students receive the CCS benefit from SAU to help with the cost of the program.
+With the benefit, some programs are offered at no cost while others are a bit more.
+Because CCS is required to graduate, SAU financial aid applies to CCS program costs.
+Students may also apply for loans to help cover the costs of CCS.
 Students are advised to speak to their financial aid counselor for individual details.

 Does my SAU financial aid apply to three-week, professor-led CCS options and/or off-campus semester programs?

 SAU financial aid can apply to three-week, professor-led CCS options and to SAU owned semester programs.
 Students should see their financial aid counselor for individual details.
-Students interested in an off campus semester owned by other program providers (Best Semester and others) whether domestic or international, should attend an Off-Campus Semester Workshop.
+Students interested in an off campus semester owned by other program providers (Best Semester and others), should attend an International Semester Workshop.
 No SAU institutional aid applies to non-SAU off-campus semester programs, but a student’s state and federal aid applies to these programs.
 Students planning a non-SAU semester may apply for the Semester Off Campus Study Opportunity Fund (SOCSOF).
-SOCSOF applications are due to the financial aid office by the last Friday in February to be considered for the following academic year.
+SOCSOF applications are due to the Cross Cultural Studies office by the last Friday in February to be considered for the following academic year.
 FAFSAs must be submitted by March 1.

 Is additional financial aid available for CCS or semester abroad program costs?